Obsidian-TTRPG-Community/ObsidianTTRPGShare/TTRPG Specific/Genesys/Genesys-Further-Resources.md

 **Summary**:

-This repository is dedicated to compiling and creating various tools for make Obsidian more friendly to Genesys system players, who currently lack a space in the D20 dominated environment.
+This repository is dedicated to compiling and creating various tools to make Obsidian more friendly to Genesys system players, who currently lack a space in the D20 dominated environment.
 Currently, this repository has the following resources.

 1. A CSS Snippet for placing Star Wars RPG and Genesys dice images into your notes.